intersystems-community/php_ext_iris/iris/INSTALL.md

 ## Setup module

-1. The most common way to load extension is to include it in your `php.ini` configuration file, example: `extension=cach.so`
+1. The most common way to load extension is to include it in your `php.ini` configuration file, example: `extension=iris.so`
-2. Enable interface callin (Service tab) and select login&password authentication type in Cache web interface.
+2. Enable interface callin (Service tab) and select login&password authentication type in IRIS web interface.
 3. **Necessarily** select "Startup namespace".
 You can use Caché WEB User Interface ("Users editing" tab, "Startup Namespace" field) or php function to do so.

 ### By default this php module uses empty namespace and using globals is unpossible.